Because I Said So (film): Marketing

 The film had a marketing tie-in allowing customers to buy panties with different sayings from the movie.

 Reception

 Box office

 In its first weekend of release, the film placed second in total box office receipts.
 For the weekend of February 2, 2007, the film earned $13,022,000.
 As of April 5, 2007; its domestic gross was $42,674,040.
 According to Box Office Guru, "men showed practically zero interest in the Universal release.
 Studio research showed that 82% of the audience was female.
 55% of the turnout was 35 or older.
 83% was Caucasian."

 Critical reception

-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 26 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
 William Booth of The Washington Post rated it the worst movie of 2007.

-Diane Keaton's performance in the film earned her a Golden Raspberry Award nomination for Worst Actress, where she lost to Lindsay Lohan for I Know Who Killed Me.
+Diane Keaton's performance in the film earned her a nomination for the Golden Raspberry Award for Worst Actress, where she lost to Lindsay Lohan for I Know Who Killed Me at the 28th Golden Raspberry Awards.